Photo credit: ZACH GIBSON/AFP/GETTY. George W. Bush speaks of his friendship with the Obamas.

 Did it work?
 Ten years later, a lot of assessments were made.
 Clearly, the Bush Administration made the federal government more powerful in disaster relief.
 Some said the region made little progress, some said “it’s back,” economically thriving with a return in the population that fled, with a lot of new jobs and new investments.
 Yes, the city has seen population and job growth.
 But not what people hoped, and myths still exist.

 New Orleans still has an unemployment rate of over 20 percent, the same as before the storm.
 The childhood poverty rate 10 years later was 39 percent, 17 percentage points above the national average and only a slight decrease from 41 percent in 1999.

-Bush got a lot of blame for not anticipating the hurricane and acting quickly afterwards.
-But even if he had fully funded levee repair, the levees would not have withstood a Class 4 or 5 hurricane.
+Bush got a lot of blame for not anticipating the hurricane and acting quickly afterward.
+But even if he had fully funded levee repair, the levees would not have withstood a Class 4 or 5 hurricanes.
 And if his administration had ordered the construction of expensive new levees to withstand such destructive force, it’s unlikely they would have been completed by the time Katrina hit.

 Stewardship of Economy

 Bush’s presidency was a time of low inflation, the lowest since the early 1960s.
 The average unemployment rate during his tenure was slightly above 5 percent, worse than during the Clinton years.
 He suffered in comparison.
 NYT: